reactjs/react-modal/README.md

 ### Using CSS Classes

-If you prefer not to use inline styles or are unable to do so in your project, you can pass `className` and `overlayClassName` props to the Modal.
+If you prefer not to use inline styles or are unable to do so in your project, you can pass `className`, `overlayClassName`, `overlayExtrasClassName` props to the Modal.
 If you do this then none of the default styles will apply and you will have full control over styling via CSS.

 You can also pass a `portalClassName` to change the wrapper's class (*ReactModalPortal*).